triangledirt/books/RAPE!.md

 But then she just opens her mouth and says, "Let's show you your box."
 And I know I'm dealin' with a quality bitch.

 She shows me my box and it's the perfect size for me Glock.
 We each have a key in this nice arrangement like.
 When me and the customer service representative put our keys in to turn them, we get real close and I can feel the heat coming off her.
-She wears this nice woman perfume, I think Clinique Happy---'cause I used to fuck this bitch who wore Clinique Happy.
+She wears this nice woman perfume, I think Clinique Happy—'cause I used to fuck this bitch who wore Clinique Happy.
 And I can see down this customer service representative's shirt, and see that she wears a bra by Playtex or Kotex or something.
 It has this cross-my-heart design and it makes me think of my grandmother but in a way that makes me want to lay this Renee down on the floor of the safe and make sweet love right there next to millions of dollars.

 "Take your key."